 Stanovich’s book, What Intelligence Tests Miss: The Psychology of Rational Thought, proposes a whole range of cognitive abilities and dispositions independent of intelligence that have at least as much to do with whether we think and behave rationally.

-The best books on the psychology behind human decision making
+Follow your curiosity to: The best books on the psychology behind human decision making and Problem Solving 101.